samsond/ecommerce-platform/README.md

 This project includes monitoring and metrics using Redis, Redis Exporter, Prometheus, and Grafana.
 Below are the steps to access the various endpoints:
 #### Redis
 Redis is used as the caching layer.
 It is accessible on port 6379.

 #### Redis Exporter

 Redis Exporter is used to export Redis metrics to Prometheus.
-It is accessible on port 9121.
-To access Redis Exporter metrics, use the following URL:

 ```browser
 http://localhost:9121/metrics